wesleyschan/codex-vitae/CodexVitae_2017_v1.md

 ## Where am I in life as I write this?

 I am 22.
 It's been a year since I've graduated from college.
+And three months since I've left the bird's nest at the university design lab.
 And at this very moment (June 2017), I am on the job hunt.
 I moved back home to San Jose after years of living in San Diego for school.
-So you could say that I'm in a reflective moment.
+You could say that I'm in a reflective moment.

 ## Table of Contents

+#### What matters?
+Priorities in life (as of now).

 #### 1. Beliefs / Philosophies